photopea/UTIF.js/README.md

 * Supports Fax 3 and Fax 4 (CCITT), JPEG, LZW, PackBits and other compressions (1,3,4,5,6,7,8,32773,32809)
 * E.g. [this 8 MPix image](//www.photopea.com/api/img/G4.TIF) with Fax 4 compression is just 56 kB ( [Open in Photopea](https://www.photopea.com?p=%7B%22files%22:%5B%22//www.photopea.com/api/img/G4.TIF%22%5D%7D) )

+For RAW files, UTIF.js only decodes raw sensor data (and JPG previews, if there are any).
+It does not convert the raw data into a displayable image (RGBA).
+Such conversion is complex and out of scope of this library.

 ## Installation

 Download and include the `UTIF.js` file in your code.
 If you're in NodeJS or otherwise using NPM, run: